syh7/DnDwiki/src/main/resources/raw/darninia/session 30 - grave digging.md

 + Save pangolin
 + It runs away

-- Fredrik enters temple
+- Frederik enters temple
 - There are three dark, ghostly figures
-- Fredrik leaves
+- Frederik leaves

 + Decide to short rest
 + While short resting, try and decipher inscriptions on temple